Sage222/SageGSlide/README.md

 Needs you to setup Google Photos API access for your account.
 (Not hard).

-Exit slideshow with Spacebar, ESC or mouseclick/screen tap.
+Exit slideshow mouseclick/screen tap.
 (For touchscreen devices).

 Photos are stored in Memory only and removed at the end of the Slideshow.